circleci/circleci-docs/jekyll/_cci2/insights.md

 Insights across your organization can be accessed from the sidebar of the CircleCI web application.

-To access a specific project's insights, view a pipeline's workflow and click the **Insights** button.
+To access a specific project's Insights, view a pipeline's workflow and click the **Insights** button.
 Alternatively, you may access the Insights page by opening a pipeline's **Actions** menu while viewing the pipelines dashboard.